Meet Our Staff

 Head Gymnastics Team Coach

 Sam coached the USAG Level 4 and 5 teams for the Carrollton Flexettes as well as instructed various classes of all age and skill levels for 3 years before moving to Athens to attend the University of Georgia.
-While pursuing her college education, Sam joined the staff at Classic City Gymnastics owned by Jay Clarke, (current associate head gymnastics coach at LSU) and his wife Julie Ballard Clarke (former Georgia gym dog) and was given an opportunity to work with some of the country’s top coaches and gymnasts for 5 years.
-NCAA gymnastics coaches; such as, Doug McAvin, the vault coach for the Gym Dogs, frequented Classic City Gymnastics and assisted with coaching and mentoring weekly. frequented Classic City Gymnastics, where Sam was given an opportunity to learn from the best.
-While coaching for Classic City, Sam had the responsibility of instructing classes and working as a competitive team coach for USAG levels 3-6.
+While pursuing her college education, Sam joined the staff at Classic City Gymnastics owned by Jay Clarke (current associate head gymnastics coach at LSU) and his wife Julie Ballard Clarke (former Georgia gym dog).
+She was given an opportunity to work with some of the country’s top coaches and gymnasts for 5 years.
+NCAA gymnastics coaches; such as, Doug McAvin, the vault coach for the Gym Dogs, frequented Classic City Gymnastics and assisted with coaching and mentoring weekly.
+Classic City Gymnastics; where Sam was given an opportunity to learn from the best.
+While coaching for Classic City, Sam had the responsibility of instructing classes and working as a competitive team coach for USAG levels 3-6 as well as coaching all-star cheerleading.
 It was an honor for Sam to be given the opportunity to work each day guiding such talented athletes and helping them polish, perfect, and practice their skills.

 Julie is a native of Carrollton and graduate of Carrollton High School.
 She grew up playing every sport our department offered.
 She is a 1985 graduate of West Georgia College with a B.S. in Recreation Administration.
 She began her career as a Leisure Program Coordinator with the Carrollton Parks, Recreation, and Cultural Arts Department from 1985-2001.
 In 2001, she became Assistant Director of the Carroll County Parks and Recreation Department and remained there until July 2008.
 From August 2008-November 2009, she was the Aquatics Coordinator at Boundary Waters Aquatic Center which is part of the Douglas Co.
 Parks and Recreation Department.
 Julie was fortunate enough to be able to return home and become an Athletic Coordinator in November of 2009.
 She became the Superintendent of Athletics/Aquatics in December 2011.
 She carries many certifications including the CPRP (Certified Parks/Recreation Professional), Aquatics Facility Operator, and American Red Cross Lifeguard Training.
 She has been, and still is, a member of the GRPA State Athletic Committee for the past 5 years.
 She is a member of Carrollton First United Methodist, Carrollton Athletic Booster Club and the Trojan Hall of Fame Nominating Committee.
 Julie is married to Lance Ivey and they have a grown son, Blake, who is a graduate of UWG with a BS in Mass Communications.
 In her spare time, she and Lance love to attend UGA and CHS football games where they are diehard fans and season ticket holders.